-The exact ingredients in vegetarian chili can vary greatly from recipe to recipe.
-However, most versions will include at least fresh or canned vegetables, tomatoes, beans, broth or beer, and some form of chili peppers (either diced raw chilies or chili powder)
+The exact ingredients in vegetarian chili with beans can vary greatly from recipe to recipe.
+However, most versions will include at least fresh or canned vegetables, tomatoes, beans, broth or beer, and some form of chili peppers (either diced raw chilies or chili powder).

 What kind of beans are best for chili?

-Three bean chili is all about, well, the beans in addition to the vegetables and bold chili flavors!
-While beans provide a very subtle flavor, each variety will bring something different to chili.
+Three bean chili is all about the beans (obviously) in addition to fresh vegetables and bold chili flavors!
+While beans provide a very subtle flavor, each variety will bring something different to your chili.

-There is no right answer when it comes to what kinds of beans are “best” for chili.
-You can use any variety and combination of beans you personally prefer or have on hand.
+There is no wrong or right answer when it comes to what kinds of beans are “best” for chili.
+You can use any variety and combination of beans you personally prefer or have on hand!